Bloodbat/RackInstallerScripts/README.md

 - Using your browser

   - Download the .zip or tar.gz file named "Source code" from the "Releases" page in this repository and decompress it.
-This will net you all the scripts, so just use the appropriate one.

-  - You can download individual ones directly as well:
+  - You can download the script directly as well using your browser as well:

-    - Click on the appropriate script for your distribution.
+    - Click on the script.

     - Click "Raw".